 Last year but... why isn't everyone talking about these weirdos?

 Sounds like early Shudder To Think playing doom.
 Super weird vocals, bass replaced with seethingly distorted synthbass.

-― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Thursday, 23 February 2017 03:33 (seven months ago) Permalink
+― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Thursday, 23 February 2017 03:33 (one year ago) Permalink

 Thanks to Ned for getting this started.
 Psyched to see a release date for Elder.
 Something to look forward to.